-Our approach to writing a best man speech is to make it personal.
-There are plenty of places online to find generic speech templates with canned jokes that might even be funny, but…seriously?
+Our approach to writing a great best man speech is to make it personal.
+There are plenty of places online to find generic speech templates with canned jokes that might even be funny, but that’s not ho to write a best man speech?

 It’s that time of year again.
 No, I am not talking about spring.
 I am talking about best man speech writing season, which always comes just before wedding season.